This article is intended for U.S. business owners only.

 What is important is how the IRS and your state classify workers, which is unique to each situation and considers about 20 different items.
 The most important are whether you (the employer) have the right to control what work will be done, how it will be done, and where it will be done.
 Other items include whether you provide tools, equipment, workspace, insurance, vacation, and other benefits.

-If you classify workers as contractors and the IRS later decides they are employees, you can be liable for unpaid employment taxes, fines, penalties, and interest fees.
+If you classify workers as contractors and the IRS later decides they are employees, you can be liable for unpaid payroll taxes, fines, penalties, and interest fees.
+The payroll forms you need to file to pay contractors are quite different than the forms you need for full-time employees, so make sure you know how to properly pay independent contractors versus your full-time employees.

 3. Does it matter where employees live?